 Registration for the course is $40 for general attendees and complimentary for Memorial Hermann / UT / Methodist nurses and technicians.
 You can register for the nursing symposium through the links below.

 Oral abstracts and electronic posters will be considered for The Houston Aortic Symposium.
 Accepted electronic posters will be included in the online meeting syllabus for attendees to view, and will not involve any presentation.
 Oral abstract presentations will take place on Saturday, March 7, 2020 at the Westin Oaks in Houston, Texas.
 You must be registered for the symposium in order to present an oral abstract or contribute an electronic poster abstract to the syllabus.

-The Westin Oaks Hotel is offering a special group rate of $255 plus taxes per evening for symposium attendees through February 10, 2020.
+The Westin Oaks Hotel is offering a special group rate of $255 plus taxes per evening for symposium attendees through February 27, 2020, or as space allows.